lizrice/katacoda-scenarios/scratch/step3.md

 `ps -eaf`{{execute T1}}

-At this mount you should see no entries.
+At this point you should see no entries.
 Why doesn't this show at least an entry for the `ps` command you were just running?
 This is because of the way `ps` works.

 ## What does `ps` do